-- 19. Commission members and Cooperating non-Contracting Parties shall ensure they have maintained the NPFC Vessel Registry and the Interim Register of the vessels based on the information provided to it pursuant to the above paragraphs 1-17 and make the record publicly available as appropriate and subject to any legal confidentiality regulations of the individual Commission member and Cooperating non-Contracting Party. - 20.
-Each Commission member and Cooperating non-Contracting Party entering vessels on the NPFC Vessel Registry or the Interim Register shall enter the required data for its vessels or vessels listed on the Interim Registry immediately after it has so authorized the vessel to conduct fishing activities and shall not authorize the vessel to conduct such fishing activities in the NPFC Convention Area until the vessel has been accepted by the database. - 21.
-The Commission shall also provide to any member of the Commission or Cooperating non-Contracting Parties, upon request, information about any vessel entered on the Commission record that is not otherwise publicly available, as appropriate. - 22.
-This CMM shall replace the NPFC CMM 2018-01.
+- 6. Commission Members and Cooperating non-Contracting Parties shall ensure they have maintained the NPFC Vessel Registry of the vessels based on the information provided to it and make the record publicly available as appropriate and subject to any legal confidentiality regulations of the individual Commission member and Cooperating non-Contracting Party. - 7.
+The Commission member or Cooperating non-Contracting Parties entering vessels identified in paragraph 2 on the NPFC Vessel Registry established under paragraph 1 shall attest that the vessel or vessels being added recommended are not vessels: - (a) with a history of illegal, unreported or unregulated (IUU) fishing, unless the ownership of the vessel has subsequently changed and the new owner has provided sufficient evidence demonstrating that the previous owner or operator has no legal, beneficial or financial interest in, or control of the vessels, or Commission members or Cooperating non-Contracting Parties concerned is satisfied that, having taken into account all relevant facts, the vessel is no longer engaged in or associated with IUU fishing; or - (b) that are currently listed on any of the IUU vessel lists adopted by regional fishery management organizations (RFMOs) - 8.
+If a fishing vessel with such an IUU history or on an RFMO IUU Vessel list as noted in paragraph 7 without the appropriate justification noted therein, is uploaded to, or found on the NPFC Vessel Registry, the Executive Secretary shall remove the vessel from the appropriate vessel registry with notification of such action to the flag member. - 9.
+Each Commission Member and Cooperating non-Contracting Party entering vessels on the NPFC Vessel Registry must enter the required data for its vessels, immediately after it has so authorized the vessel to conduct fishing activities. - 10.
+An authorized vessel cannot conduct fishing activities in the Convention Area until the vessel has been accepted in the NPFC Vessel Registry. - 11.
+The Commission shall also provide to any Commission Member or Cooperating non-Contracting Party, upon request, information about any vessel entered on the Commission record that is not otherwise publicly available, as appropriate. - 12.
+This CMM shall replace the NPFC CMM 2019-01.